ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise6/README.md

 have a look at exercise 5.

-If you have time left, try to vary the initial values of *a* and *b*, and see how it effects the results
+If you have time left, try to vary the initial values of *a* and *b*, and see how it effects the results.